TrueBlocks/trueblocks-core/docs/content/data-model/accounts.md

 ## Reconciliation

 When exported with the `--accounting` option from `chifra export`, each transaction will have field called `statements`.
 Statements are an array for reconciliations.
-All such exported transactions will have at least one reconcilation (for ETH), however, many will have additional reconciliations for other assets (such as ERC20 and ERC721 tokens).
+All such exported transactions will have at least one reconciliation (for ETH), however, many will have additional reconciliations for other assets (such as ERC20 and ERC721 tokens).

-Because DeFi is essentially swaps and trades around ERC20s, and because and 'programmable money' allows for unlimited actions to happen under a single transaction,many times a transaction has four or five reconciliations.
+Because DeFi is essentially swaps and trades around ERC20s, and because and 'programmable money' allows for unlimited actions to happen under a single transaction, many times a transaction has four or five reconciliations.

 Reconciliations are relative to an `accountedFor` address.
 For this reason, the same transaction will probably have different reconciliations depending on the `accountedFor` address.
 Consider a simple transfer of ETH from one address to another.
 Obviously, the sender's and the recipient's reconciliations will differ (in opposite proportion to each other).
 The `accountedFor` address is always present as the `assetAddress` in the first reconciliation of the statements array.